Niri22/example_portfolio/README.md

 Data Science Consultant @ Shawhin Talebi Ventures LLC (December 2020 - Present)

 Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
-Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes**
+Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes Projects
+Data-Driven EEG Band Discovery with Decision Trees Publication

+Developed objective strategy for discovering optimal EEG bands based on signal power spectra using Python.
+This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
+The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.